dprojects/getDimensions/Demo/README.md

 ## Demo006_holes

-This example based on the real-life furniture I made in the past.
-It has open back part for wires.
-This example shows how to use detailed report with advanced features in practice.
+This demo example shows how to create furniture with all details.
+This furniture has applied edgeband.
+Also there are used custom elements with pilot holes and countersinks and advanced FreeCAD features.
+You can test detailed report `d - report type` with advanced features in practice here.
+This example is based on the real-life furniture I made in the past.
+It has open back part for wires, good for TV set or any media.

 |   |   |
 |---|---|